-Although DSL Jason Gharu takes responsibility for Safeguarding in Holy Family Catholic School, the Headteacher Carolyn Laws is ultimately responsible for all the children / young people in Holy Family Catholic School.
+Although DSL Jason Gharu take responsibility for Safeguarding in school, the Headteacher Carolyn Laws is ultimately responsible for all the children / young people in school.

 Headteacher Carolyn Laws should be contacted immediately if possible, harm (emotional, physical, sexual, neglect) to a child or young person has been caused by a member of staff or volunteer.